 - An employee is not meeting the minimum standards

 - An employee is not following policies and procedures

 - An employee is not following security and safety guidelines

 A good leader knows when to use some elements of micro-managing and when not to micro-manage their employees.
-Employees who are knowledgeable, understand what is expected, accomplish their goals, have a good work ethic and do a good job should not be micro-managed.
-A good leader is part of the solution through open honest dialog with good suggestions on how the employee can improve their work performance and meet their goals.
+Knowledgeable employees, understand the expectation, accomplish their goals, have a good work ethic, and do a good job should not be micro-managed.
+A good leader is part of the solution through open, honest dialog with good suggestions on improving their work performance and meeting their goals. ~ Patti

 Become a Better Leader [e-Book] Click here to download your copy.